bmaltais/kohya_ss/README.md

 * 2023/03/16 (v21.2.5):
     - Fix basic captioning logic
+    - Add possibility to not train TE in Dreamboot by setting `Step text encoder training` to -1.
 * 2023/03/12 (v21.2.4):
     - Fix issue with kohya locon not training the convolution layers
     - Update LyCORIS module version